atrac17/Toaplan2/README.md

 ### Keyboard Handler

-- Keyboard inputs mapped to mame defaults for all functions.
+- Keyboard inputs mapped to mame defaults for all functions up to the third player which is not listed below.

 |Services|Coin/Start|
 |--|--|